oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

 Once the VM is **Running**, connect to it from your local computer as follows:

 1. Double-click the downloaded `training-oracle-azure-vm.rdp` file to start the remote connection.

-    >**Note:** If prompted with a security warning about the remote computer's identity, click **Connect** to continue.
-If also prompted about the identity of the remote computer cannot be verified, click **Yes** to continue.
+If "`The publisher of this remote connection can't be identified`" security warning is displayed, click **Connect**.

 2. On the **Enter your credentials** dialog box, enter your VM's credentials, and then click **OK**.
+If "`The identity of the remote computer cannot be verified`" security warning is displayed, click **Yes**.

     ![Enter your VM's credentials](./images/enter-vm-credentials.png " ")